Triphala: A Gentle Ayurvedic Approach to Supporting Wellbeing

 Written by Ann Pallis, Ayurvedic Practitioner in Ashburton, Melbourne.

 Disclaimer: This blog post is for Ayurveda informational purposes only and does not constitute medical advice.
 This information is not intended for use in the diagnosis, treatment, cure or prevention of any disease.
-Please consult with a qualified healthcare professional before using any spices or other herbal remedy.
+Please consult with a qualified healthcare professional before using Triphala or any herbal remedies.

 REFERENCES